Divyansh8791/PyAssist-A-Python-programming-assistant-Chatbot-/README.md

  # PyAssist-A-Python-programming-assistant-Chatbot-

-A Python Q&amp;A chatbot built with Retrieval-Augmented Generation (RAG) and LangChain.
-It answers Python programming questions accurately and contextually.
-The backend manages query processing, while the Streamlit-based frontend ensures an interactive and user-friendly experience.
+This project is a Python Q&A chatbot developed using Retrieval-Augmented Generation (RAG) and LangChain.
+It is designed to assist users with Python programming questions by providing accurate and contextually relevant answers.
+The backend processes and retrieves information, while the frontend, built with Streamlit, offers a clean and interactive interface.
+This chatbot is a valuable tool for learning Python or troubleshooting programming issues.